Hiking Fox Hollow Trail in Shenandoah National Park

 Shenandoah National Park has more than 500 miles of hiking trails.
 Narrowing down which one to hike can be nearly as challenging as the trail!

 The Fox Hollow Trail is located in the park’s northern portion at Mile 4.6 along Skyline Drive, right across the street from the Dickey Ridge Visitor Center.
-If it’s your first time visiting Shenandoah or you spend many weekends there, this hike is worth your time.
+Whether it’s your first time visiting Shenandoah or you spend many weekends there, this hike is worth your time.

 We hiked during the third week of October, which happened to be peak fall foliage time in the park.
 We arrived at the trailhead in the late afternoon to a mostly empty parking lot.
 Grabbing some water and the camera, we crossed Skyline Drive and hopped on the trail.
 The ground was still moist from a morning storm, and the air smelled fresh and clean.